Why do i take criticism so personally?

 The tighter you grip an identity, the more fragile it becomes.

 This is why some of the most talented people are the most insecure about feedback.
-Their skills aren’t just things they do—they’re things they are.
+Their skills aren’t just things they do—they’re things they are, and fear of failure can drive them hard while quietly draining their energy over time, much like fear-driven high achievement and its hidden costs.
 And when you feel like someone is attacking your core identity, your brain reacts as if you’re in real danger.

 2. Your Brain Registers Uncertainty as a Threat